 What is DBT?

-Based on of Marsha Linehan's Dialectical Behavior Therapy (DBT) model, DBT helps people to learn how to change behaviors, thoughts, and emotions that contribute to distressing problems, and to create a meaningful life by following values and commitments in your life in order to increase effective behavioral responses and create a more balanced life.
+Based on of Marsha Linehan's Dialectical Behavior Therapy (DBT) model, DBT helps people to learn how to reduce challenging thoughts, emotions and behaviors that contribute to distressing problems, and to create a meaningful life by following values and commitments in your life in order to increase effective behavioral responses and create a more balanced life.
 The term "dialect" means bringing two seemingly opposing truths together as one - synthesizing acceptance and change will allow for greater balance than either one standing alone.
 Extensive research has shown DBT to be effective for a variety of psychological disorders including but not limited to: anxiety disorders, mood disorders, personality disorders, eating disorders, OCD, self-harm, chronic difficulties in relationships, substance use, trauma, and anger.

 Cost: Insurance accepted for group therapy or out of pocket cost $85

 To enroll, please contact Sarah Pinkerton at spinkerton@uptownpsychcom or 773-989-2780 ext.22